felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 The `feature2` branch can now be deleted.

+The final commit graph accurately reflects the real history of the repository:
+`commit 4` and `(commit 2, commit 3)` were developed in parallel, and later merged together.
+This is expressed by the absence of any ordering between those two sets of commits in the graph.

 ### Rebasing

-A lot of projects frown upon complicated graphs for their main development branches, as such, they forbid three-way merges.
-To maintain a clean and linear history, a different procedure is needed.
+While three-way merges preserve the development history accurately, the commit graph gets complicated quickly in big projects; as a result, some projects forbid three-way merges.
+To maintain a linear history, a different merge procedure is needed.

 Let's pretend we never did the three-way merge with `feature2`:

 ![](before_rebase.svg){style="display:block; margin: auto;"}

-Instead of a three-way merge, we can re-apply commits from `feature2` on top of `master`, this is known as a rebase of `feature2` on top of `master`.
+Instead of a three-way merge, we can re-apply commits from `feature2` on top of `master`; this is known as a *rebase* of `feature2` on top of `master`.

-1. Start with our `HEAD` on the source branch (`feature2`).
+1. Start with `HEAD` on the source branch (`feature2`).
 2. Git rewinds `HEAD` to the lowest common ancestor of the two branches.
 3. Git forwards `HEAD` along the path of the target branch (`master`).